luigirizzo/dummynet/README.md

 ```
  $ make all
 ```
-The build will produce
+The build will produce:
-    a kernel module,    ipfw_mod.ko
+-    ipfw_mod.ko: the  kernel module
-    a userland program, ipfw
+-    ipfw: the  userland program

 #  Operation